About Our Chapter

 Our goal is to promote a sense of community responsibility in our daughters and strengthen our bond while growing together, sharing of ourselves, and improving our community.
 The daughters, along with their mothers, participate in a 6-year educational program of philanthropic work, leadership training, educational activities, and cultural events.

 On May 20, 2013, National Charity League, Inc., Temecula Valley Chapter was born!
 Our Founding President, Jacqueline Hunter, was a NCL, Inc. Ticktocker in her hometown of Whittier, California.
 After settling in Temecula, she could not believe that we didn’t have a chapter here.
 With 3 daughters, she wanted to have the same “NCL Inc. Experience” with the girls and give them those lifetime friends that she make with her Ticktocker class.
 Jacqueline reached out to National Charity League Inc. Headquarters, and they also had another lady who was interested in the area, Juliet Grossman.
 The rest is history!
 We began assembling a “dream team” who became our fabulous founding Board of Directors.

-Over the last few years we have been working to create the foundation for a new National Charity League, Inc., Temecula Valley Chapter.
+Over the years we have been working to create the foundation for a new National Charity League, Inc., Temecula Valley Chapter.
 From the early formation meeting held on May 20, 2013, we have grown in membership, partnered philanthropies, education, and experiences.
 Our Temecula Valley Chapter is strong and healthy!
 We will be thriving and impacting mothers, and daughters and our community for generations to come.

 Join Our Chapter

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

 Mothers and their daughters (grades 7-12) participate in a program that embraces: